 Gastric bypass is one of the most effective techniques to lose weight.
 Unlike other methods, initial weight loss rhythm is fast due to the strict dietary restrictions and less caloric absorption.
 Thus Your body is getting used to consuming healthy food at a point a strong discomfort is manifested while eating sugars, fats and carbs.
 That leads to solve 90% of your health problems permanently.

 Weight loss operation can be a lifesaving intervention for some people who cannot lose weight on their own.
 Some patients cannot get rid of their extra body fat with diet and exercise alone.
 After obesity surgery, patients lose approximately 30% to 50% of their excess weight in six months.

 In recent decades, with the rising popularity of plane travelling people started to travel abroad to seek treatments.
 By means of travelling abroad, people cut their treatment costs by at least 50%.
 And since there is competition among different countries, each country is trying to offer better service to their patients.
 In this sense, Turkey has been and is a popular destination for medical tourists.

 In addition to our high-quality service, we do offer affordable pricing for your obesity surgery needs.
 Do not hesitate to contact our team from our website to book a consultation and get quotes about our different packages.

 You can book a consultation with our team any time you wish and get to learn about your options about obesity surgery.
 This way, you can have an idea about what to expect out of your operation.

 Gastric Bypass Costs in Turkey

 Turkey is the number 1 destination for plastic surgery.
 Thousands of patients flock to clinics in Turkey.
-With our years of experience in this field as ClinicExpert, we offer you high-quality service with reasonable gastric bypass costs.
-Moreover, our medical team always aims at excellence with their expertise.
+With our years of experience in medical tourism as ClinicExpert, we offer you high-quality service with reasonable gastric bypass costs.

 Who is eligible for Gastric Bypass Surgery ?